Metis (moon)

-Metis is tidally locked to Jupiter, and its shape is strongly asymmetrical, with one of the diameters being almost twice as large as the smallest one.
+Metis is tidally locked to Jupiter, and its shape is strongly asymmetrical, with the largest diameter being almost twice as large as the smallest one.
 It is also one of the two moons known to orbit Jupiter in less than the length of Jupiter's day, the other being Adrastea.
-It orbits within the main ring of Jupiter, and is thought to be a major contributor of material to the rings.
+It orbits within the main ring of Jupiter, and is thought to be a major contributor of ring material.